-"The Group reported a revenue of RM49.89 million as compared to RM39.16 million in the previous year.
-The Group incurred a loss before tax of RM2.03 million as compared to a loss before tax of RM7.96 million in preceding year."
+66The Group reported a revenue of RM47.61 million as compared to RM49.89 million in the previous year.
+The Group incurred a profit before tax of RM0.27 million as compared to a loss before tax of RM2.03 million in preceding year.99

 Our maiden property, the Imperial Heritage Hotel located in the heart of Melaka (built on a UNESCO World Heritage site) continues to provide a positive contribution to the Group's results.
-The revenue for the Imperial Heritage hotel was RM14.20 million for FY2022, an increase of 75% compared to previous year.
-This increase was caused by the uplift of the restriction on international and interstate travel imposed during the Covid-19 pandemic.
+The revenue for the Imperial Heritage hotel was RM16.14 million for FY2023, an increase of 14% compared to previous year.
+The ending of covid pandemic has improved the revenue and occupancy rate of the hotel.